joergmlpts/nature-id/README.md

   0.4% Stiff-Leaved Goldenrod (Solidago rigida)
 ```

-Five labels with decreasing probability are shown by default.
+Five labels with decreasing scores are shown by default.
 The `-r` and `--result_size` options can be used to request fewer or more labels.

 ### Option -s, --scientific_names_only